 Receptionist | Ext.
 100 | email@example.com

 Jennifer Bennecke is the Receptionist.
-She works in the Front Office, where there is never a dull moment!
+She works in the Front Office where there is never a dull moment!
 Jennifer is the parent of two EMHS graduates, David and Jamie, and has lived in the East Mountains for over 25 years.
 In addition to her BA in English from Montana State University, Jennifer holds a certificate in word processing from Central New Mexico Community College.
 Her hobbies include horses, friends, and her 2-year-old grandson.

 Humanities Instructor | Ext.
 405 | firstname.lastname@example.org

-Lynsey Bohannon is an English and History Instructor in the Humanities department.
-Lynsey holds a Master’s of Arts in Teaching from Kaplan University.
-She has taught English and History for 7 years in a secondary setting.
-She has also taught Creative Media at NMSU-Grants for 3 years.
-Lynsey’s interests include hiking and enjoying the outdoors with her family and her dogs, reading anything that strikes her interest (Usually British literature or about British culture), she also loves exploring the world and has been to 20 countries and 25 states.
+sey Bohannon is an English and History Instructor.
+Lynsey holds a Master of Arts in Teaching from Kaplan University.
+She has taught English and History for seven years in a secondary setting.
+She also taught Creative Media at NMSU-Grants for three years.
+Lynsey’s interests include hiking and enjoying the outdoors with her family and her dogs and reading anything that strikes her interest (usually British literature or about British culture).
+She also loves exploring the world and has been to 20 countries and 25 states!

 Science Instructor | Ext.
 300 | email@example.com

 Marie Booth is a Science Instructor and MESA Advisor.
-She is originally from El Paso, TX but has been living in NM for the past 16 years.
-She lives in Tijeras with her husband and four little girls.
-Marie graduated from UNM in 2012 with her degree in Secondary Science Education and taught at Roosevelt Middle School before coming to EMHS.
-She also holds a MA in Education from ENMU.
+She is originally from El Paso, Texas, but has been living in New Mexico for the past 16 years.
+She lives in Tijeras with her husband and five little girls.
+Marie graduated from the University of New Mexico with a degree in Secondary Science Education and taught at Roosevelt Middle School before coming to EMHS.
+She also holds a MA in Education from Eastern New Mexico University.

 Office Manager | Ext.
 114 | firstname.lastname@example.org

 Gwen Brown is the Office Manager.
-Gwen is a parent to an EMHS recent graduate and has a currently enrolled student.
-She has her BS in General Studies from the University of Iowa and has made her home in the East Mountains for over 10 years.
-She enjoys spending time with family and friends as well as camping, cooking, music and reading.
+Gwen is a parent to two EMHS graduates.
+She graduated from the University of Iowa and has made her home in the East Mountains for over 13 years.
+She enjoys spending time with family and friends as well as hiking, cooking and exploring new projects/interests.